Cromega08/Cromega08/README.md

 In the short term I'm improving my knowledge in web and related, to make the leap to Web3/DApps/Blockchain technologies.

-You can find me 🖖 or contact me 🤙 at 👇
+You can find me or contact me at:

 <div align="center">
   <a href="https://www.github.com/cromega08" target="_blank" rel="noreferrer">